divio/divio-cloud-docs/how-to/update-existing-addon.rst

 If you don't, the next best way is to create a new project on the Control Panel containing the addon, and then set that up locally.

 Get the project running locally, for example with ``docker-compose up``.
+If you're updating the addon because it no longer works correctly (a common issue is that an unpinned dependency installs an incompatible component) then this won't be possible.

 Uninstall the addon locally if necessary